 "Where can I do my laundry while I'm traveling?" is a question we get a lot from tourists.
 If you aren't staying at an upscale hotel, you might be wondering.
 In Bolivia, laundromats are called lavanderías

 and dry cleaners are called tintorerías

-.
-There are some public laundromats in the major cities of Bolivia
+).
+There are laundromats in the major cities of Bolivia

 where you can take your clothing to be washed.
-Most are not coin operated machines, however.
-You have to leave your clothing and when you return, your laundry has been washed, dried and folded neatly.
-At some, you can also stay and do your own laundry.
-Either way, most laundry services charge per washer load and per dryer load.
+Many are not coin operated machines.
+Instead, you pay the cashier by the wash load and/or by the dryer load.
+You then leave your clothing and when you return, your laundry has been washed, dried and folded neatly.

 Prices vary, but are generally equivalent to about $2-3 US dollars per wash, and $2-3 US dollars per dry.
 Most will fold your laundry and place it neatly into large plastic bags, but won't iron it.
 Bolivians don't use laundromats very much.
 It is still common for households to have maids or laundry ladies who come to do the laundry by hand.
 Many Bolivians believe that washing machines don't clean your clothes as well as hand-washing.
 However, machine washing is becoming more common over time.

 Dry cleaners, on the other hand, are all over the place.
 Bolivian society is still quite formal in many ways, especially in terms of what you wear when you go out.
 So dry cleaners are often packed with formal gowns and suits, but they also provide other services such as rug cleaning, pillow cleaning, hat cleaning, and some will even re-dye faded jeans.